Michigan: Cellular phone laws, bills

 2011-2012 distracted driving legislation:

 House Bill 4208: Would establish graduated penalties for causing an accident while driving and viewing a TV screen or similar electronic device.
 Exempts screens related to vehicle use such as dashboard operation systems.
 HB 4209 (tied to 4208) makes killing a person while using an electronic device such as a TV a class C felony.
 In injury case, class E felony.
-No legislative activity on this bill in 2011.
+No legislative activity on these bills in over a year.
 (Geiss)

 2011 distracted driving notes: